ethanj360/cyclistic_bikes_case_study/README.md

 Identify how casual riders and annual members use Cyclistic bikes differently and translate those behavioral differences into strategies that increase annual memberships.

 **Who This Is For**
-Marketing teams, growth analysts, and business stakeholders responsible for customer conversion, rider retention, and membership strategy.
+Cyclistic’s marketing team, including Lily Moreno and stakeholders responsible for converting casual riders into annual members.

 **What I Built**
 - A cleaned and consolidated bike trip dataset using Google Sheets